dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 A logging provider takes the messages that you create with an `ILogger` object and displays or stores them.
 For example, the Console provider displays messages on the console, and the Azure App Service provider can store them in Azure blob storage.

-To use a provider, install its NuGet package and call the provider's extension method on an instance of `ILoggerFactory`, as shown in the following example.
+To use a provider, install its NuGet package and call the provider's extension method on an instance of [ILoggerFactory](/dotnet/api/microsoft.extensions.logging.iloggerfactory), as shown in the following example:

 [!code-csharp[](index/sample//Startup.cs?name=snippet_AddConsoleAndDebug&highlight=3,5-7)]

 ASP.NET Core [dependency injection](xref:fundamentals/dependency-injection) (DI) provides the `ILoggerFactory` instance.
 The `AddConsole` and `AddDebug` extension methods are defined in the [Microsoft.Extensions.Logging.Console](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Console/) and [Microsoft.Extensions.Logging.Debug](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Debug/) packages.
 Each extension method calls the `ILoggerFactory.AddProvider` method, passing in an instance of the provider.

 > [!NOTE]
-> The sample application for this article adds logging providers in the `Configure` method of the `Startup` class.
-If you want to get log output from code that executes earlier, add logging providers in the `Startup` class constructor instead.
+> The [sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/logging/index/sample) adds logging providers in the `Startup.Configure` method.
+If you want to obtain log output from code that executes earlier, add logging providers in the `Startup` class constructor.

 ---